-PRO & CO-ANGLER ENTRY: The top 40 pros and co-anglers from each division of the 2020 Toyota Series and the top 45 boaters and co-anglers from each division of the 2020 Phoenix Bass Fishing League plus the winner of each 2020 Bass Fishing League tournament (who paid an entry fee for all five tournaments in a division and fished at least two tournaments in the same division) must pay their deposits by November 30, 2020, and enter with a counterpart (pro with co-angler or co-angler with pro) in order to secure their priority entry position.
+PRO & CO-ANGLER ENTRY: The top 25 pros and co-anglers and tournament winners from each division of the 2023 Toyota Series and the top 45 boaters and co-anglers from each division of the 2023 Phoenix Bass Fishing League plus the winner of each 2023 Bass Fishing League tournament (who paid an entry fee for all five tournaments in a division and fished at least two tournaments in the same division) and the top 10 anglers from the 2023 College Fishing National Championship must pay their deposits by November 27, 2023, and enter with a counterpart (pro with co-angler or co-angler with pro) in order to secure their priority entry position.
 For Phoenix boat owners (Phoenix owners with current registrations or confirmation of a boat order who will use their Phoenix boat in Toyota Series competition) and sponsor entries (MLF may reserve sponsor spots in each qualifying tournament), deposits will be accepted beginning at 8 a.m.
-Central time December 1, 2020.
-For anglers who fished a full division of the 2020 Toyota Series or a full division of the 2020 Bass Fishing League, deposits will be accepted beginning at 8 a.m.
-Central time December 2, 2020.
+Central time November 28, 2023.
+For anglers who fished a full division of the 2023 Toyota Series or a full division of the 2023 Bass Fishing League, deposits will be accepted beginning at 8 a.m.
+Central time November 29, 2023.
 For TBF members, deposits will be accepted beginning at 8 a.m.
-Central time December 3, 2020.
+Central time November 30, 2023.
 For other entries, deposits will be accepted beginning at 8 a.m.
-Central time December 4, 2020.
+Central time December 1, 2023.
 Pros entering by the entry/balance deadline for each tournament and providing co-anglers (with membership numbers who have not yet been confirmed in the tournament) will be given priority.
 Co-anglers entering by the entry/balance deadline for each tournament and providing pros (with membership numbers who have not yet been confirmed in the tournament) will be given priority.
 Pro and co-angler priority are granted when matching pro and co-angler entries (listing each other’s name and membership number) are received by the entry/balance deadline and are contingent on both anglers competing in the tournament entered.
 Entering with a pro or co-angler does not guarantee you will be fishing together in the same boat.
 All pros and co-anglers, regardless of priority, will be paired by random draw per rule 7.
 All other entry priority will be assigned by the date and time of entry.
 Entry priority will be final once full payment is received.
-Entries may be made either by mail, phone or on the Internet at FLWFishing.com.
+Entries may be made by mail (30 Gamble Lane, Benton, KY 42025), phone (270.252.1000) or at MajorLeagueFishing.com.
 Do not make entry by more than one method.
 Published payouts for each tournament are based on 160 to 260 pro and 160 to 260 co-angler entries.
 MLF may, in its sole discretion, accept entries after the entry/balance deadline for any tournament to even the field.
 DEPOSITS ARE NONTRANSFERABLE AND NONREFUNDABLE ONCE ACCEPTED INTO A TOURNAMENT.
 Entries received after a tournament has filled will be placed on a waiting list.
 Those anglers placed on the waiting list and not accepted into the tournament will receive a full refund after the tournament.
 CONFIRMED ENTRIES ARE CONTINGENT UPON COMPLETE ENTRY FEE BEING PAID BY THE ENTRY/BALANCE DEADLINE DATE.
 Entry fees (minus the deposit) may be transferred or refunded if MLF is notified prior to the entry/balance deadline.
 ENTRY FEES WILL NOT BE TRANSFERRED OR REFUNDED AFTER THE ENTRY/BALANCE DEADLINE.
 Any entry balances not received by the entry balance deadline (except those called up from the waiting list) will be charged a $50 late fee.

 PAYMENT SCHEDULE: Pro entry fees are $1,700 per tournament, and co-angler entry fees are $550 per tournament.
 Pros must pay a $500 deposit per tournament and co-anglers must pay a $200 deposit per tournament upon entry followed by payment for the balance of the entry fee according to the schedule outlined below.